levizwannah/simple-book-api-zas/README.md

 build routes.

 # Some Technicalities
-The `Middleware\RouteManager` hidden behind `Support\Facade\Route` is used for Route Authorization.
+The `Middleware\RouteManager` hidden behind `Support\Facades\Route` is used for Route Authorization.
 Also, There is a trick on loading helper functions as seen in `GlobalFunctions::boot()` in the root `master.setup.php`.
 The code is not well documented, but elegant enough for you to understand what is happening.

 # Was built using zasenv
 Sets up an API environment following the ZAS Specification.